Rusty Nails (filmmaker): Film career

 In 1991 Nails moved to Chicago to study film at Columbia College and produce several short films.
 He extended his stay at Colombia by several years in order to complete his first feature-length work, Acne (whose title song is performed by Nails' old punk band), a black-and-white horror film about a pair of teenagers who wake up to find themselves mutated into horribly strange creatures.
 Nails spent five years and $12,000 on the film, raising funds through yard sales and paying no one but the film's make-up artist $225 to create the giant volcanic pustules for which the film was named.

 Nails has made various cameo appearances in print, television and film, often under a pseudonym.
 His likeness has been published in the Weekly World News and he was a guest on both Ricki Lake and The Morton Downey Jr. Show.
-In later years, Nails focused his attention toward documentary filmmaking, focusing on acts of teen violence and cult filmmakers, including George A. Romero.
+In later years, Nails focused his attention toward documentary filmmaking, focusing on acts of teen violence and cult filmmakers.

-Nails supports his work through his film company, New Eye Films, and runs the Movieside Film Festival in Chicago.
+In addition to directing, Nails founded the Movieside Film Festival in Chicago, which showcased independent short films and hosted guest filmmakers such as John Waters, Jim Jarmusch and George Romero.

+Acne

+Nails wrote, directed, produced, and starred in the independent horror film Acne.
+Described as a tribute to French New Wave, film noir, and 1950s B-movies, the film follows two teenagers, Franny and Zooey, who develop giant, mutating pustules on their heads after drinking contaminated water.
+The film explores themes of teen angst, social alienation, and corporate exploitation.

+Production for Acne spanned several years.
+It was shot on black-and-white 16mm film with a budget of approximately $12,000 to $14,000, which Nails raised through personal savings and yard sales.
+The film received positive coverage in independent horror circles for its DIY aesthetic and "genuine inspiration," with critics noting its blend of "no-budget goofiness" and political astuteness.